hashicorp/terraform-cdk/CONTRIBUTING.md

 - CDKTF & language versions being used
 - Affected Resource(s)
 - Github Gist containing the Debug output
-- Expected Behavior & Actual Behavior
+- Expected Behavior vs. Actual Behavior
 - Steps to reproduce the issue
 - Other important info about the issue
-- Any related Github issues, pull requests, and/or documentation
+- Any relevant Github issues, pull requests, and/or documentation that provides greater context

 ### Proposing a Feature

 In order to be respectful of the time of community contributors, we aim to discuss new potential feature and changes in GitHub issues prior to their implementation.
-This allows us to vet the potential utility of the change, as well as discuss how it could potentially fit into work currently being done.
+This allows us to vet the potential utility of the change, as well as discuss how it could potentially fit into work currently being done, or a future milestone.

 When proposing a feature we ask that you include:

 - A description of the feature to add
-- Any relevant Github issues, pull requests, blog posts, and/or documentation
+- Any relevant Github issues, pull requests, blog posts, and/or documentation that provides greater context

 ## Pull Requests